2002–03 Indiana Hoosiers men's basketball team

 The 2002–03 Indiana Hoosiers men's basketball team represented Indiana University in the 2002–03 college basketball season.
 Their head coach was Mike Davis, who was in his third season.
 The team played its home games at Assembly Hall in Bloomington, Indiana, and was a member of the Big Ten Conference.

 Indiana finished the season with an overall record of 21–13 and a conference record of 8–8, good for 6th place in the Big Ten Conference.
 After beating Penn State in the opening round and Michigan in the quarterfinals, the Hoosiers fell to Illinois (73–72) in the semifinals of the Big Ten tournament.
-The Hoosiers then defeated Alabama 67–62 in the first round of the NCAA tournament before losing to the Pittsburgh Panthers 74–52 in the second round, thus ending the 2002–03 season.
+The Hoosiers defeated Alabama 67–62 in the first round of the NCAA tournament before losing to the Pittsburgh Panthers 74–52 in the second round, thus ending the 2002–03 season.